-The School of Engineering at Brown is a world leader in several disciplines relevant to the Master of Science in Data- Enabled Computational Engineering and Science (DECES) program, including solid mechanics, materials science, fluid and thermal systems.
+The School of Engineering at Brown is a world leader in several disciplines relevant to the Master of Science in Data-Enabled Computational Engineering and Science (DECES) program, including solid mechanics, materials science and fluid and thermal systems.
 Brown has one of the highest-ranked Applied Mathematics programs in the nation.
 Many of our stellar faculty in Engineering and Applied Mathematics are working on developing state-of-the-art numerical methods and machine learning approaches, with applications that are of particular relevance to the DECES ScM program.
 As such, Brown is uniquely positioned to offer the DECES ScM Program.

 The DECES ScM program was designed for students interested in pursuing careers that involve advanced modeling and simulation in engineering and physical sciences.
 It may also be of interest to working professionals whose success on the job depends on their ability to competently perform high-fidelity engineering simulations with data assimilation and machine learning expertise.